-- Ensure learners always feel safe and secure during visits. - Check the safety and welfare of learners at each visit and report back any concerns to a Designated Safeguarding Officer straight away. - Promote awareness activity discussions with learners, signpost to help and support, and raise any concerns. - Report any learner absence to FCD, for inclusion in the Status Report. - Learner Employers to follow UKTD Safeguarding and Prevent Policies and Procedures and understand their duty of care to the learners they employ.
+- Ensure learners always feel safe and secure during visits. - Check the safety and welfare of learners at each visit and report back any concerns to a Designated Safeguarding Officer straight away. - Promote awareness activity discussions with learners, signpost to help and support, and raise any concerns. - Report any learner absence to FCD. - Learner Employers to follow UKTD Safeguarding and Prevent Policies and Procedures and understand their duty of care to the learners they employ.